 Several sides to every story

-Ahtisaari has also made exceptional contributions to settling conflicts in Iraq, Northern Ireland, Central Asia and the Horn of Africa.
-His solutions for international problems have not always been to everyone’s liking, of course.
+Ahtisaari also made exceptional contributions to settling conflicts in Iraq, Northern Ireland, Central Asia and the Horn of Africa.
+His solutions for international problems were not always to everyone’s liking, of course.

-His detractors have been particularly uncomfortable with his proposals for the future status of Kosovo.
-Hinting at such issues, Yuri Deryabin, eminent Russian diplomatist and former Russian ambassador to Finland, wrote in the Finnish newspaper Kaleva that Ahtisaari had not been awarded the Nobel Prize for the negotiations he had chaired over Kosovo.
+His detractors were particularly uncomfortable with his proposals for the future status of Kosovo.
+Hinting at such issues, Yuri Deryabin, an eminent Russian diplomatist and former Russian ambassador to Finland, wrote in the Finnish newspaper Kaleva that Ahtisaari had not been awarded the Nobel Prize for the negotiations he had chaired over Kosovo.

 Deryabin stated his belief that Ahtisaari had sincerely tried to advance the cause of peace in Kosovo, and added that he doubted whether critics had even read Ahtisaari’s proposals for that area.
 Ahtisaari had proposed “conditional” independence for Kosovo, which would have guaranteed extensive rights for the Serb minority.